 Chicago is not exactly road or off-road nirvana for cyclists so we take what we can get but there are some good rides.
-I was introduced to one by Fabio Orlandi – the Des Plaines River Trail which runs from the Wisconsin border to North Ave. on the west side of Chicago
+I was introduced to one by Fabio Orlandi – the Des Plaines River Trail which runs from North Ave. on the west side of Chicago to the Wisconsin border.

 View Des Plaines River Trail in a larger map

 The full Des Plaines River Rrail is aproximately 57 miles long and is divided into Northern and Southern sections.
 North is more developed overall while the south may provide more off road riding.
 Both sections have excellent riding and scenery with lakes, bridges, tunnels, wetlands, ponds, and offroad spurs.
 You can also hop off the trail and hit some long stretches of pavement for speed/road work.
 I hit the trail at Euclid/Lake and River Road, depending on my mood I head north or south, either way I can get a solid 1.5 – 2hr ride in just by staying on the trail.
 You may see deer, hawks, eagles, waterfowl, cranes, fox.

 Des Plaines River Trail – image gallery – pics from my rides

 Trailville.com page for DPRT – covers north and south branches.

 North – Lake County section: The main multiuse trail on the northern section is generally wide and crushed gravel.
 I have yet to make it to this branch – see note for Southern Lake County below.
 Trail Map

 North – Southern Lake County – Lake Cook Road to Half Day Road: This is where the Coook County section ends at the Cubbe Bear on Milwaukee and the Lake County begins.
 At the Cubby Bear you ride two blocks on grass along Milwaukee Ave. to bridge the two sections.
 I’ve made it as far north as Half Day Forest Preserve. – DPRT Trail Notes - Trail Map